 It’s also good to be aware of what the hospital inpatient mental health unit can do.
-Peter says some of the most difficult situations he’s faced with patients concerns unrealistic expectations of what they can provide.
+Peter says some of the most difficult situations he faced with patients were down to unrealistic expectations of what they could provide.

-“What we do is provide a safety net, make mental health diagnoses and adjust medication if necessary.
+“What we did was provide a safety net, make mental health diagnoses and adjust medication if necessary.
 This is at best for a couple of days.
-We tell them the help they need is ongoing psychotherapy with psychologists over time, and it’s going to be hard work.
+We told them the help they need is ongoing psychotherapy with psychologists over time, and it’s going to be hard work.
 That can be frustrating for both the patient and the doctor admitting them,” he says.

 Supporting a patient that has attempted suicide

 According to Peter, the first thing to do when helping a patient that has attempted suicide is to be kind, and the next is to show genuine interest.